 Eddie O’Shea, heading into his second season, will want to take a big step forward after a year learning the ropes as a rookie, and Thai rider Tatchakorn Buasri will want to turn points finishes and top tens into top fives and a first visit to the rostrum as a minimum.

-Promoting and running talents from different backgrounds and paths on the Road to MotoGP™, the Junior Talent Team unifies four team names under the same umbrella in 2018 - uniting the efforts of Dorna talent promotion programs with those of the sponsors and partners who provide important backing to young riders, teams and projects.
+Promoting and running talents from different backgrounds and paths on the Road to MotoGP™, the Junior Talent Team unifies four team names under the same umbrella - uniting the efforts of Dorna talent promotion programs with those of the sponsors and partners who provide important backing to young riders, teams and projects.

 The FIM JuniorGP™ World Championship is a melting pot of talent and competition, and the biggest and most successful path on the Road to MotoGP™.
 The Dorna-backed Junior Talent Team first created in 2015 as the Asia Talent Team, provides riders with the ideal environment to keep improving their skills and honing their racecraft.
 The high level of competition in FIM JuniorGP™ ensures every rider gets the opportunity to learn, progress and take their skills to the next level.